 Who maintains the content?

 Dedicated documentation team: traditional help center software (Zendesk, Document360, Help Scout) works.
 No documentation team: maintenance overhead falls on the support lead and they will lose.
 Tools that detect staleness automatically are the only realistic option for lean teams.
+See how to manage a help center as one person.

 Best help center software by use case